 6. The data scientists don’t understand the business need

 A common flip-side of the above scenario is that the data scientists don’t understand the business need for the product.
 By translating the business needs into a language the data scientists can understand and by explaining the “why” behind a product, the product manager focuses the team on value-delivery.
+Consider using a data science user story format to communicate these needs.

 7. No one is balancing competing demands

-A common fallacy is to treat the project sponsor as the only stakeholder.
+A common fallacy is to treat the executive sponsor as the only stakeholder.
 However, any sufficiently sized project has multiple stakeholders, each with competing demands.
 A good product manager understands these various competing demands, prioritizes development on the most important needs, and aligns the product with the broader organizational strategy.

 8. Mis-timed launches cause problems